FOCS-AI/linkwise/README.md

 Please Note:
 - _Data about BT's infrastructure is not available due to privacy concerns.
 Users can utilise the COST or CORONET topologies provided in the code for analysis._
+- Random module and seeds can generate different results at each run; irrespective of the minor changes, the performance gains for our model compared to heuristics remain 10x.